Interactics/install_ROS_Melodic/README.md

 # install_ROS_Melodic
 Installing ROS Melodic on Ubuntu 18.04

+These files will install ROS Meodic Morenia on Ubuntu 18.04 and catkin_tools

 ## installROSMelodic.sh